oaknorthbank/typescript-interview/README.md

 - `npm install`
 - `npm test` should run the tests
-- `npm dev` should run the main file
+- `npm run dev` should run the main file

 ## Context